 When ChatGPT first came onto the scene in 2022, some of us, including myself, estimated the window to escape was about 10-15 years.
 If true, 10-15 years is long enough to save aggressively, invest consistently, get promoted, and generate good side income.

-If the Global Financial Crisis hadn’t hit from 2008–2010, I would have been able to escape the underclass in 2009, ten years after graduating from William & Mary.
-Instead, the GFC delayed that exit until 2012.
+If the Global Financial Crisis hadn’t hit from 2008–2009, I would have been able to escape work ten years after graduating from William & Mary.
+Instead, the GFC delayed that exit until 2012, or by three years.

-At the time, I didn’t consider myself rich.
-I was earning about $80,000 a year in passive income.
-But I was happy because I was free, which was good enough for me at the time without kids.
+At the time, I was earning about $80,000 a year in passive income.
+It wasn’t big money, but I was happy because I was free, which was good enough for me without kids.

 The Escape Window Is Narrowing

-Today, more argue the window is much shorter.
-Five years.
-Maybe less to build enough wealth before you're trapped.
+Today, the window seems much shorter to build enough wealth.
+Five to maybe ten years tops?
 The CEO of Anthropic has publicly suggested it could be as short as two.

 Creating enough wealth in five years is possible if you already have a solid base.
 But if you’re just starting your career, or still in college, the odds are impossibly low.
 That reality helps explain why so many young people are taking outsized risks in speculative assets that generate no profits or income like crypto, meme coins, NFTs (so dumb), gold, and silver.